Home Compare DHI vs PHM

 D.R.
 Horton vs PulteGroup: Which Stock Looks Stronger in 2026?

-PulteGroup leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with PulteGroup carrying a narrow edge on growth.
 D.R.
 Horton still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON